 d.
 Match the Google track dictionary against MediaMonkey

-If everything matches, the Google IDs will be recorded into the AlbumPlays database, and this step will be completed.
+If everything can be matched, the Google IDs will be recorded into the AlbumPlays database, and this step will be completed.

-But the most likely situation will be that there will be at least some unmatched tracks, in which case the Approve action will pause to allow you to deal with the mismatches
+But the most likely situation will be that there will be at least some unmatched tracks which need some assistance, in which case the Approve action will pause to allow you to deal with the mismatches

 e.
 Deal with any mismatched tracks